FAQ: Seat Belts

 Kids’ seat belt safety can be confusing.
 Our certified child passenger safety technicians (CPSTs) are sharing answers to the questions they get asked the most about kids using seat belts.

-Kids are ready for a seat belt when:
+Kids are ready for a seat belt when they pass this 6-step test:

-• They can stay seated this way for the duration of your trip.
+- They can stay seated this way the whole time they're in the car.

 Make sure your child is always using both the lap and shoulder belt.
 Kids are known to pull down the shoulder belt or tuck it behind their back for comfort, but this is not a safe way to ride.
 The shoulder belt should always lie across their chest and shoulders, and the lap belt should always lie across their hip bones.